asozza/ecearth-quests/epochal/NEMO/NEMO_workflow.md

 # 🧭 NEMO PALEORCA2 setup workflow

 This guide outlines the procedure for creating a new NEMO configuration starting from a custom coordinates file, in this specific case the `PALEORCA2` configuration, using the `DOMAINcfg` tool.
 This short guide assumes you have a coordinates file that can be used as a starting point.
-In our case, this will the `paleorca` configuration.
+In our case, this will name as `paleorca` configuration for NEMO codes.

 > ⚠️ The workflow assumes NEMO v4.2 and EC-Earth environment.

-### Necessary modules (optional for ATOS HPC2020)
+### Necessary modules on HPC2020

 This modules are reccommended to run the NEMO tools and the short nemo run (see after).
 Load them in your environment.